Alcohol and/or Other Drug (AOD) Consultations

 Inpatient treatment, also called residential rehab, can be effective at helping individuals seek sobriety and learn to manage behaviors that contribute to addiction.

-For individualized treatment choices, this link provides a list of alcohol and drug rehab centers in Washington.
+For individualized treatment options, this link provides a list of alcohol and drug rehab centers in Washington.